Set Current Location

 Tucson Museum of Art proudly features pieces created by artists in American West and Latin American.
 Most of the pieces are also contemporary modern in nature.
 The museum also features works by some of Arizona's most talented artists.
 Children under 12 and members are admitted free of charge and it's free for all on the first Sunday of the month.
 If art is what intrigues you, especially that of a local variety, then this place is a must-visit.

-Of all the natural attractions in and around Tucson, Sabino Canyon is certainly the most popular.
+Of all the natural attractions in and around Tucson, Sabino Canyon is certainly one of the most popular.
 This large chasm in the Santa Catalina Mountains is where ancient Hohokam people built irrigation dams while mammoths roamed the ground.
 Access is free, but there is a charge for parking.
-Highlights are swimming (conditions allowing) in clear pools after a six-mile hike to Seven Falls and summer evening shuttle rides (paid for by pre-paid reservations).
-Sabino tram and bear shuttles rides are available.
+The canyon and its surrounding area is a beautiful natural oasis thriving with desert flora and fauna, including a variety of cacti, butterflies and flowers, along with clear pools of water.
+You can reach the canyon via a picturesque hike or opt for the tram which offers spectacular views of the forest along the way.